-Savage a transplant to Atlanta, works in a similar vein of the "Ethnographic Sculptor" Charles Cordier (1827-1905).
+Savage a transplant to Atlanta works in a similar vein of the "Ethnographic Sculptor" Charles Cordier (1827-1905).
 While Cordier was a figurative sculptor working in bronze and polychrome marble, both he and Savage share the profession of anthropology, using this discipline as source material for their sculptures.
 Cordier agitated the Parisian bourgeoisie; with his exquisite statuesque busts of Africans, proclaiming, "The most beautiful Negro is not the one who looks most like us."
-Cordier's Nẽgre du Soudan( Negro of Sudan) and Vẽnus africaine (African Venus) were exhibited in direct contrast to the circus style exhibitions that continued to dominate the arts and sciences during post Saartjie Baartman, France.
+Cordier's NeÌƒgre du Soudan( Negro of Sudan) and VeÌƒnus africaine (African Venus) were exhibited in direct contrast to the circus-style exhibitions that continued to dominate the arts and sciences during post-Saartjie Baartman, France.

-Norma Clark creates painterly investigations of her "mark making process" across, under, through, over, beside, juxtaposed to, and in conjunction with motion.
+Norma Clark creates painterly investigations of her "mark making process" across, under, through, over, besides, juxtaposed to, and in conjunction with motion.
 Clark's abstract paintings are a journey with form and hue.
-Branches, a large size oil painting is an intertwined web of morphed branches set upon a grid ghosting their way back and forth, as if wind is to blame for their ebb and flow of shape, color and line.
-Branches employs black and white in highly strategic manners, so much so that it takes the viewer a while to realize that Clark is working with a very limited pallet of red, orange and green that she deftly applies achieving all that each color has to yield across its spectrum.
+Branches, a large size oil painting is an intertwined web of morphed branches set upon a grid ghosting their way back and forth, as if the wind is to blame for their ebb and flow of shape, color, and line.
+Branches employ black and white in highly strategic manners, so much so that it takes the viewer a while to realize that Clark is working with a very limited palette of red, orange and green that she deftly applies achieving all that each color has to yield across its spectrum.

-Clark, paints without preconceived thoughts of the sum gain of her painterly explorations, she describes her process as "beautiful chaos."
-Her interest rest with where the paintbrush lands in relationship to the next brush stroke.
+Clark paints without preconceived thoughts of the sum gain of her painterly explorations, she describes her process as "beautiful chaos."
+Her interest rest with where the paintbrush lands in relation to the next brush stroke.
 In its truest Zen state, Clark releases conscience control in order to allow the language of mark making its fullest achievement of beautiful chaos.

 An infectious laugh bubbles up continuously from deep inside Campti sculptor Phoenix Savage when she talks about her life, whether during a telephone or face-to-face interview.